PieroZ/lichess-pgn-exporter/README.md

 Log in to Lichess.org
 Go to Personal API Tokens
-Click "Create a new token", select Read Games, and copy the generated token.
+Click "Create a new token", and copy the generated token without adding any additional permissions.
 Paste it into .env.

 5️⃣ Run the script